A Week Away

-A Week Away is a 2021 American Christian jukebox musical teen drama film directed by Roman White.
+A Week Away is a 2021 American Christian musical romance film directed by Roman White.
 The film was written by Alan Powell, Kali Bailey, and Gabe Vasquez.
 The film's songs were produced and mixed by Adam Watts and co-produced by Cory Clark (the team also co-wrote the film's original songs with Powell).

-It stars Bailee Madison, Kevin Quinn, David Koechner, and Sherri Shepherd with cameos from Amy Grant and Steven Curtis Chapman.
+The film stars Bailee Madison, Kevin Quinn, David Koechner, and Sherri Shepherd with cameos from Amy Grant and Steven Curtis Chapman.
 Producers for the film are Alan Powell, Gabe Vasquez, and Steve Barnett.
 The film premiered on March 26, 2021, on Netflix.
 The film introduces songs of Christian artists such as Michael W. Smith, Amy Grant, and Steven Curtis Chapman to a younger generation with modern renditions of songs like "The Great Adventure", "Dive", "Baby, Baby", and "Place in This World."

 Plot

-The film starts with Will (Kevin Quinn) running from the police because he stole a cop car.
-This time his actions have landed him in a situation where he's facing juvenile hall.
-But as his saving grace, a foster mother Kristin (Sherri Shepherd), with her son George (Jahbril Cook), visits officer Mark (Ed Amatrudo) handling Will's case and Will gets to choose between juvie and a summer camp.
-Will ends up choosing the camp and from there he starts quite a journey.
-When he reaches there, a girl named Avery (Bailee Madison) catches his eye.
-George and Will share a cabin and there Will finds out that George likes a girl named Presley (Kat Conner Sterling).
-Will makes a deal with George that he’ll help the latter with Presley if George helps him with Avery.
-At night all the campers attend The Tribunal to compete in the camp’s war games.
-After the truth about his situation is revealed to Will's friends, Will leaves the camp.
-Avery drives after him and tries to get him to return without succeeding.
-He struggles with the thought of there being a loving God after what happened to his family.
+After Will Hawkins gets arrested for 'borrowing' a police car, he is told he now faces juvenile hall.
+This is because, as a minor in the foster system for six years, he has been expelled from seven schools and has changed foster homes 22 times.
+Police officer Mark tells Will his last option is juvie.
+Panicked, he begs for an alternative.

+Just then, foster mother Kristin with her son George, visits Mark.
+As he is handling Will's case, she offers Will a home for the coming year, under the condition that he attend a week-long summer camp.
+Uninterested, when he is told he must choose between the camp and juvie, he changes his mind.

+On the bus there, it is revealed to be a Christian camp, which Will is unfamiliar with.
+When he reaches the camp, a girl named Avery catches his eye.
+George introduces Will to Sean, who asks how they know each other.
+Not wanting to share his back story, he quickly makes up one about being cousins.

+George and Will share a cabin, and there Will finds out that George likes a girl named Presley.
+So, he makes a deal with him to help each other out with their love interests, which includes not revealing Will's troubled background.

+Signing up for paintball, through Avery and Presley, Will sees how shy George acts around her.
+After they have moved away from the booth, it is revealed that she is also interested, but his extreme shyness makes Presley unsure of his interest.

+At night all the campers attend The Tribunal to organize the camp’s war game competition.
+There, the new campers are put into one of the three existing groups...red, blue or green.
+The red team captain is Avery, George leads green and Sean has blue.